 As the oil heats up, swirl it around so the bottom is fully covered.

-Then drop in just one kernel and place it near the edge of your pan.
+Then drop in just one kernel and place it near the edge of your pan and cover.

 We want this kernel farthest from the heat source.
 When it pops after a couple of minutes, we will know the entire base of the pan is properly heated.